Coraliuky/Paddle-Inference-Demo/docs/optimize/paddle_trt_en.rst

 Using the Paddle-TensorRT Repository for Inference
 ================

 NVIDIA TensorRT is a high-performance inference repository of deep learning, and it can lower the latency of the inference applications of deep learning and improve their throughput.
-PaddlePaddle uses subgraph of integrate TensorRT, so we can use the module to enhance the performance of the Paddle model in inference.
+PaddlePaddle uses subgraphs to integrate TensorRT, so we can use the module to enhance the performance of the Paddle model in inference.
 In this article, we will talk about how to use the subgraph module of Paddle-TRT to accelerate the inference.

 If you need to install `TensorRT <https://developer.nvidia.com/nvidia-tensorrt-6x-download>`_, please refer to the `trt document <https://docs.nvidia.com/deeplearning/tensorrt/archives/tensorrt-601/tensorrt-install-guide/index.html>`_.

 Overview
 ----------------

 After the model is loaded, the neural network can be represented as a computing chart consisting of variables and computing nodes.
 If the TRT subgraph mode is turned on, Paddle will analyze the model graph, find out subgraphs which can be optimized by TensorRT there in the analysis stage, and replace them with TensorRT nodes.
 During the model inference, if encountering TensorRT nodes, Paddle will optimize the modes with the TensorRT repository，and optimize other nodes with the original implementation of Paddle.
-Besides the common OP integration and the video memory/ memory optimization, TensorRT also acclerates the implementation of OP, lowers the inference latency, and improve the throughput.
+Besides the common OP integration and the video memory/ memory optimization, TensorRT also accelerates the implementation of OP, lowers the inference latency, and improve the throughput.

 Paddle-TRT support the static shape mode and the dynamic shape mode currently.
 In the static mode, image classification and segmentation and model detection are available.
 Also, the inference acceleration of Fp16 and Int8 are supported.
 In the dynamic mode, in addition to the image models (FCN, Faster rcnn) of the dynamic shape, Bert/Ernie of NLP are also supported.